Olav Aslakson Versto

 He was elected to the Norwegian Parliament from Telemark in 1928, and was re-elected on eight occasions.

 Versto was a member of the executive committee of Vinje municipality from 1919 to 1931 and 1947 to 1955.
 Between 1931 and 1937 he served as deputy mayor.
 He was also a member of Telemark county council in 1945.

+He was the father of Aslak Versto, and the grandfather of Olav Versto and Astrid Versto.